Mistake gating leads to energy and memory efficient continual learning

 In contrast, most training algorithms for artificial neural networks update their parameters on all samples, even if classified correctly.
 In particular for online continual learning, such as natural vision where the sample variation is virtually limitless, this appears excessive.
 First, late in learning most samples will be correctly classified and might be skipped; second, if concrete samples need to be stored for later processing, focusing on the mistakes reduces offline storage buffer requirements.

-Previous work has found that for many datasets, it suffices to learn from a small subset of critical samples termed the `core-set' \citep{Agarwal2005}, effectively setting the importance weight to zero for most samples.
-However, finding the core-set is hard and might require another model trained beforehand to identify them \citep{Toneva2019unforgettable,8576015,paul2021deepdiet,coleman2020selectionproxy}.
-Alternatively, importance sampling relies more on certain samples than others during training \citep{pmlr-v80-katharopoulos18a}.
-For a new, unseen dataset, it won't be clear what the core-set is.
-One ideally would have an algorithm that automatically finds important samples in an online setting, which is particularly relevant for biological and continual learning.
+Previous work has found that for many datasets, it suffices to learn from a small subset of critical samples termed the `core-set' \citep{Agarwal2005}.
+However, finding the core-set is hard \citep{toneva2018empirical,8576015,DBLP:journals/corr/abs-1910-00762,paul2021deepdiet,coleman2020selectionproxy}.
+More advanced algorithms seek to filter out incorrect and task irrelevant samples \citep{mindermann2022prioritized}.
+Some might require another model trained beforehand to identify the coreset.
+For a new, unseen dataset, it won't always be clear what the core-set is.
+As a `softer' alternative, importance sampling relies more on certain samples than others during training \citep{pmlr-v80-katharopoulos18a}.

+One ideally would have a simple algorithm that automatically finds important samples in an online setting, which is particularly relevant for biological and continual learning.
 To better understand biological learning as well as develop more human-like AI, we explore whether mistake gating can reduce putative metabolic cost of learning and memory buffer requirements.